 Opinion speeches, also called persuasive speeches in many arenas, can be difficult speeches to deliver.

-Unlike informative speeches where your only goal is to teach audience members about a concept or an event, opinion speeches have the lofty goal of getting audience members to accept your beliefs about a particular issue as the correct beliefs.
+Unlike informative speeches - where your only goal is to teach audience members about a concept or an event - opinion speeches have the lofty goal of getting audience members to accept YOUR beliefs about a particular issue as the correct ones!

 Your underlying goal in an opinion speech is to show audience members your side of the argument, and get them to agree with the points you make about your side of that issue.
 As a result, choosing the right topics for the right occasions can be a bit tough.